 How to Enable Drill Mode

-Drill Mode can be enabled in Synoptic Panel by adding more than a column to the Categories data role.
+Drill Mode can be enabled in Synoptic Panel by adding more than a column to the Categories field well.
 In this case, the visual will display only a column at a time, and you can switch between them using the drill controls.

 Note that the Drill Mode is available only if your data satisfies some specific requirements.
 Refer to Drill Mode Requirements for more information.